mroach/mroach.com/content/posts/2020/pihole-cloudflared/index.md

 If the goal is to make the `cloudflared` DNS service available to the LAN, we want it on the standard port `53`.
 The problem is the `cloudflare/cloudflared` Docker image doesn't run as root so it won't have permission to bind to a privileged port (i.e. < 1024).
 We can fix this with a `sysctl` option `net.ipv4.ip_unprivileged_port_start=53`

+Depending on how your host system's Linux kernel is configured, this option may not work at all.
+For example, I found this not to work on a Synology NAS.

 ### Metrics

 The Prometheus metrics HTTP server apparently has a default behaviour of randomly generating a port to listen on.
 This is not helpful, so we can fix that by setting an environment variable `TUNNEL_METRICS=0.0.0.0:49312` to bind to all interfaces on port `49312`.